UNLOCK FREE TRAINING

 Is Reverse Wholesaling Real Estate Legal In Indiana?

-Reverse wholesaling is essentially the same thing as wholesaling; the difference is some of the steps here are completed in reverse.
-In reverse wholesaling, you find the end buyers first before securing equitable interest in a property.
-Since you already know the properties buyers want, you have a more reliable exit strategy, and you can close more deals faster.
+Reverse wholesaling is essentially the same thing; the difference is that some of the steps here are completed in reverse.
+In reverse wholesaling, you find the end buyers before securing equitable interest in a property.
+Since you already know the properties buyers want, you have a more reliable exit strategy and can close more deals faster.

 Indiana Wholesale Real Estate Contract

-There are two main contracts you need to wholesale real estate in Indiana.
+There are two central contracts you need to wholesale real estate in Indiana.
 These are:

 1. Purchase Agreement (Improved Property)